 Why I Can Homeschool

-One reason why I can homeschool is because I know each day builds on the ones before and that my kids can build on learning line upon line, as scriptures teach.
+One reason why I can homeschool is that I know each day builds on the ones before and that my kids can build on learning line upon line, as scriptures teach.

 In coming to the decision to homeschool, what really helped me in coming to the decision to homeschool was the reminder that I don’t have to teach thirteen grades today, right now.
 I will start now, with Kindergarten, and do one day at a time.
 As I do so, I too will learn about all these subjects, one day at a time.